 Appropriate disciplinary action may include a range of actions up to and including dismissal and/or expulsion.
-Both the accuser and accused are entitled to the same opportunities to have others present during any disciplinary proceedings.
-Both the accuser and the accused will be informed of the result of any College disciplinary proceedings.
+Both the complainant and respondent are entitled to the same opportunities to have others present during any disciplinary proceedings.
+Both the complainant and the respondent will be informed of the result of any College disciplinary proceedings.